amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 ```

-Now you should be able to click and view all imags
+Now you should be able to click and view all images